CEOS-ARD - Optical - Surface Temperature

 Notes:

-Identifier: prd.example
+Identifier: meta.metadata-instrument-st

 Threshold requirements: